No, not as in Little Red Riding Hood. Unless Little Red Riding Hood held up banks.

 (A).
 You’re probably better off not doing so.

 (B).
 If you absolutely have to, be prepared to make nice with Maroni.

 (C).
 In order to make nice, buy Maroni a puppy.
-Because everyone loves puppies.
+Everyone loves puppies.

 (D).
 If you can’t make nice with Maroni or he hates puppies or he just hates you, then think of Plan E.

 Quite appropriately, Oswald muses to Butch if it’s our enemies, not our friends, who truly define us.
-And in some respects, he might be right.
-Our friends are people who like us, maybe even love us, so they’re not going to test us or push us to our limit.
-But our enemies (or people who don’t like us) sometimes help us see our flaws or cause us to develop stronger character traits such as courage or integrity.
-In his case, Oswald has educated himself about the big gears of the underworld from Fish and Maroni, so now he can glean a better understanding of how its minor moving parts work from Butch.
+In some respects, he might be right.
+Friends are people who like us, maybe even love us, so they’re not going to test us or push us to our limit.
+But enemies (or people who don’t like us) sometimes help us see our flaws or cause us to develop stronger character traits such as courage or integrity.
+In his case, Oswald has educated himself about the gears of Gotham’s underworld from Fish and Maroni, so now he can glean a better understanding of how its minor parts work from Butch.
 So in a way, Oswald has learned more from his foes than his friends (whoever those might be – and Mama Penguin doesn’t count).